hooksw/konify/README.md

     $node.prepare()
 }
 ```
 `ViewNode` is a wrapper for native UI elements(in Android, it wraps `View`, in Web,it wraps `HtmlElement`)
 You can see a annotated function as a ViewNode tree builder.

 #### State

 As we only build the UI once, there's no recomposition.
-So we have to declare all state that may change with `State<XXX>`,including state and function parameter
+So we have to declare all state that may change with `State<XXX>`,including state and function parameter.
-`mutableStateOf` create a mutable State like,
+`mutableStateOf` create a mutable State.
-`stateOf` create a state that is readonly, it just is used to match the State type
+`stateOf` create a state that is readonly, it just is used to match the State type.

 #### Effect
-we provide 2 functions to manage effects
+we provide 2 functions to manage effects.
-`LaunchEffect` receive a list of states(can be empty) and a suspend callback, when one of the states changes, the callback is invoked and previous job will be cancel
+`LaunchEffect` receive a list of states(can be empty) and a suspend callback, when one of the states changes, the callback is invoked and previous job will be cancel.
 ```kotlin
 LaunchEffect(state){
   delay(2000)